amitmore17/event_geolocalization_dataset/readme.md

 	Please refer "Sakire Arslan Ay, Lingyan Zhang, Seon Ho Kim, Ma He, and Roger Zimmermann.
 2009.
 GRVS: A georeferenced video search engine.
 In ACM Proc.
 Multimedia.
 977–978" for more details on how to use these parameters for creating a query url and searching the videos and sensor data.

  * **is_event_track_gps_available**:
- 	this filed indicates whether gps data for the event track is available.
+ 	this field indicates whether gps data for the event track is available.

  * **number_of_cameras**:
  	number of cameras, N, video recording the event.